credativ/hipchat-api/README.md

 ```

 ## Usage
-In this repository, you can find a simple script called hipchatctl.py
+You can find a simple script called hipchatctl.py in this repository.
-This little tool shows how this module uses the methods of the HipchatAPI class to write message or cards.
+This little tool shows how it uses the methods of the HipchatAPI class to write message or cards.

 Take a look into it to learn more about the methods and how to use them.